-This audit has resulted in one area requiring improvement relating to the laundry.
+This audit has resulted in identified areas requiring improvement relating to complaints and water temperatures.

 Consumer rights

 Residents and their families are provided with information about the Health and Disability Commissioner's Code of Health and Disability Services Consumers' Rights (the Code) and these are respected.
 Services are provided that support personal privacy, independence, individuality and dignity.
 Staff interact with residents in a respectful manner.